jabrena/liverobots/README.md

 ![ScreenShot](http://ai-depot.com/FiniteStateMachines/FSM7.png)

+The final goal of this project, is to reach a Java solution to model complex behaviors for EV3 robots.

 ### Class diagram ###

 With EV3, the development is easier than with a NXT brick or a RCX brick using Java and LeJOS project.